charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 	The direct inheritance of a class, his nature in clprolf, should  be coherent with the role of this class.
 The role of the mother class should be the same of the role of the class itself.
 For example, the nature of a simu_real_obj have to be a simu_real_obj.
 Or a simu_comp_as_worker class must inherit of a simu_comp_as_worker_class.

 Contracts contradictions
 	A class should implement only one compat_interf_version.
 It's quite evident, because of the definition of a compatibility interface version.
 A class should be only the version of one thing.
-But a class can have multiple capacities, or can be the version of something and have capacities in addition.
+	A class can not implement a compat_interf_capacity(or capacity_inh).

 Inheritance of interfaces contradictions
 	A single rule in this topic: the direct inheritance of an interface can be only capacities.
 We can increase an interface only in terms of capacities.
-This is for coherence with the compatibility interfaces roles
+This is for coherence with the compatibility interfaces roles.
+It is not true for the optional features for inheritance, when a class role is indicated.

 Reasons: A compat_interf_version stands for a unique version, and can not be composed by another compat_interf_version (in particular case, such for particular cases of evolutivity, we could use @Forced annotations).
+Interface inheritance with the optional features is an exception.
 And a compat_interf_capacity can not be composed by a compat_interf_version.

+	A capacity always refers to an advice, even the default "@Agent_like_advice".
+The role of the version extending the capacity has to be marked, and be the same.
+If a capacity extends a capacity, the advice of the extending capacity has to be identical.

 Impact of the classes and contracts contradictions:
 	 Thanks to inheritance and contracts declarations, the compiler can find contradictions in the chosen roles for classes and interfaces.
-This leads to enforce the code to have coherent and correct, while allowing all types of interpretations.
+This leads to enforce the code to remain coherent and correct, while allowing all types of interpretations.
 And the programmer is enforced to respect the class and interface roles.
 This is a way for the compiler to ensure the correct utilization of the roles.

 Examples: The programmer can not declare a Fruit as simu_real_word_obj, a Banana as simu_comp_as_worker, because the compiler would forbid this when seeing the class inheritance contradiction.
 But the multiple interpretations are still allowed.
 For the interfaces, having a "Sortable" interface declared as a compat_interf_version would be detected by the compiler when trying to establish a contract with Sortable and Measurable(a compat_interf_capacity).
 The checker would see the problem with the contracts contradictions test, and will understand that there is something incoherent.
 The problem here was that the programmer declared Sortable as a version, and he betrayed his incoherence while trying to use it with a class which implement a capacity interface.